 I collaborated with seven romance authors to publish a holiday anthology titled Hugs, Kisses and Mistletoe Wishes.
-Our goal was to by cross promoting eight-books-in-one to a wide audience, a strategy that led to launching the ebook at a bargain price.
+Our goal was to discover new readers and maximize sales by cross promoting eight-books-in-one to a wide audience, a strategy that led to launching the ebook at a bargain price.
 After a coordinated marketing effort, which included a BookBub New Release for Less, the ebook achieved bestseller status on Amazon.
 In this guest post, I’ll outline how a group effort inspired readers to take a chance on lesser-known authors, driving a rise in the ebook’s retailer rankings.

 Collaboration: A Multi-Author Project

 The project began during the pandemic, when authors from a local writing group met weekly via Zoom to share creative advice and moral support.
 The multi-author project enabled us to focus on our writing rather than a virus.
 We chose a theme of sweet, wholesome romance, including love stories in a variety of genres — contemporary, historical, and fantasy — that a broad audience could enjoy.
 We agreed on a bargain price of $0.99 for all eight novels/novellas in the digital collection with the primary goal of finding more readers.

 Content: Book Design and Language

 It’s difficult to achieve writing and publishing success without a plan.
 From the beginning, we mapped out the content and marketing language: a professionally edited book, beautiful yet simplistic formatting, an eye-appealing cover design, a compelling elevator pitch (“Straight from our hearts to yours, eight enchanting love stories to enjoy during the holiday season and all year long”), and an inviting book description.